Pivotal role played by St John’s in D-Day landings

 "For three days at the end of March 1944 the room played a very significant role in the preparations for the Landings"

-Although it was kept a closely guarded secret at the time, it has since been revealed that a key part of this planning happened in the Senior Combination Room (SCR) in Second Court.
+Although it was kept a closely guarded secret at the time, it has since been revealed that a key part of this planning happened in the Combination Room in Second Court.
 The long narrow room, which measures 93 feet in length, was the ideal space for extensive plans to be pored over on the floor.

 “Cambridge was chosen as the location for 'Exercise Conqueror', in which the British Army's 30th Corps then stationed in East Anglia, plotted their part in the Invasion of Gold Beach.
 The officers stayed and held most of their meetings at Trinity College, but it was necessary for a physical model to be studied - for which a long, narrow space was required.
 So, for those three days, the Combination Room at John's housed a model of the Normandy beaches which was central to the organisation of the operation.”